reefland/ansible-k3s-argocd-renovate/docs/prometheus-op-settings.md

   ![Alertmanager Down Notices](../images/alertmanager_k3s_alerts.png)

+### Resolution

 To resolve these issues, the following are performed by this Ansible script:

-* If the file `/etc/rancher/k3s/config.yaml` does not exist (it does not by default) on the master then it will be created with the content below to enable these resources to expose Prometheus metrics.
+* If the file `/etc/rancher/k3s/config.yaml` does not exist (it does not by default) on each  master then it will be created with the content below to enable these resources to expose Prometheus metrics.

   ```yaml
   etcd-expose-metrics: true